venam/fonts-for-xcb/README.md

 text_color.alpha = 0xFFFF;

-// draw on the drawable (pixmap here) pmap at position (50,60) the text with the color we chose and the faces we chose xcbft_draw_text(
+// draw on the drawable (pixmap here) pmap at position (50,60) the text
+// with the color we chose and the faces we chose xcbft_draw_text(
 	c, // X connection
 	pmap, // win or pixmap
 	50, 60, // x, y
 	text, // text
 	text_color,
-	faces); // faces
+	faces,
+	dpi);

 // no need for the text and the faces utf_holder_destroy(text);